py5coding/py5book/content/hybrid_programming.md

 Observe there is a new method `shareBuffers()`.
 This gives our Sketch the opportunity to pass the Direct Buffers to Java.
 This only needs to be done once.
 Direct Buffers do not support array-like indexing so we must use the `get()` method to access the data.
 These Direct Buffer data structures are one dimensional so the parameters to `get()` must be cognizant of multidimensional arrays that have been flattened.

 Now replace the Python code with the below code.
 Observe the call to `shareBuffers()` in the `setup()` function.
-We also increased the number of points to one hundred thousand.
+Also, the number of points has increased to one hundred thousand.

 ```python
 import numpy as np